-No. If your driveway is currently illegal according to the regulations for driveway widths, it is still illegal; however, you won’t be charged during the temporary suspension as long as your driveway meets the additional criteria established by Council (see above).
+No. If your driveway is currently illegal according to the regulations for driveway widths, it is still illegal; however, you won’t be charged for the above regulations during the temporary suspension, as long as your driveway meets the additional criteria established by Council, also listed above.

 If your driveway is non-compliant under the current zoning, it will not be “grandfathered in” as a pre-existing, legal driveway if it does not meet future zoning regulations (e.g. if the zoning bylaw is changed as a result of the comprehensive review and your driveway still does not meet the new requirements, it will not be exempt from future enforcement because it existed before the change to the bylaw).

 Is it okay for me to widen my driveway?

 No. All regulations related to driveway widths in the zoning bylaw are still in effect.
 If you widen your driveway during the temporary suspension, you will be in contravention of the City’s bylaw, and risk enforcement when the temporary suspension is lifted, especially if the regulations specific to driveway widths stay the same after the comprehensive review of the zoning bylaw.